Skip to content

 • No forced data sharing: Give users access to basic features without requiring unnecessary personal information.
 Offer options to limit data sharing while still enjoying core functionalities.

-Test for ethical UX
+Test for Ethical UX

 Even with careful planning, designs may unintentionally mislead or frustrate users.
 To avoid dark patterns, regularly test your user experience and gather feedback.
 Continuous testing will help keep your platform user-friendly, transparent, and aligned with ethical principles.